New Presbyopic Implant in Eye (PIE) technology allows you to see near & far without glasses in each eye!

 This lens is a modification of Restor.
 The add power for near is only +2.5 D. The central clear zone is focused for distance instead of intermediate, so the patient gains intermediate vision at the expense of near vision.

-"It is truly a miracle.
+“It is truly a miracle.
 I had been told multiple times there was no hope for my right eye after an orbital surgery.
-Dr. Khanna used his magic with Presbyopic Implants and now I see 20/20 or better at all distances."
+Dr. Khanna used his magic with Presbyopic Implant in eye and now I see 20/20 or better at all distances.”

-A surgeon who is a PIE expert needs to be proficient in all different classes and types of presbyopic implants.
+A surgeon who is a PIE expert needs to be proficient in all different classes and types of presbyopic implant in eye.
 Success is truly achieved when the patient’s goals and desires are understood and the best PI for those needs is implanted.
 Personality, work, hobbies and sports all influence the decision for the final implant chosen.
 This may even sometimes involve implanting a different class of PI in each eye.
+(Presbyopic Implant in Eye)

 Panoptix is actually a quadrifocal lens which has been modified to behave like a trifocal lens to improve distance vision.
 In simpler terms, it means it provides a more continuous field of vision.